 The series includes an orientation (without puppies) and five, one-hour puppy socialization classes held at Mount Laurel Animal Hospital.
 Classes are held on Sunday at 8am unless otherwise noted.

-(first, listed date is orientation only - no puppies)
+(first class date is orientation only - no puppies)

 The first class is for owners only - do not bring your puppy to class the first day.

 All puppies under 14 weeks of age (at the beginning of class) are encouraged to join puppy kindergarten.
 Owners may bring family members, including children (as long as they are 3 years of age or older) to class.
 If bringing a child to class, a second (supervising) adult should attend to ensure safety for the child and the puppies attending class.